MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 ---
-title: Build and run your first Teams app
+title: Build and run a "Hello, World!"
+Teams app
 author: heath-hamilton
-description: Build and run your first Microsoft Teams app. ms.author: lajanuar ms.date: 09/22/2020 ms.topic: quickstart
+description: Build and run your first Microsoft Teams app, a personal tab that displays "Hello, World!" ms.author: lajanuar ms.date: 09/22/2020 ms.topic: quickstart
 ---
-# Build and run your first Microsoft Teams app
+# Build a "Hello, World!"
+Teams app

-You can jump right into developing on the Microsoft Teams platform by quickly building and running a basic personal tab.
+You can jump right into Microsoft Teams platform development by building a personal tab that displays "Hello, World!"

 ## Create your app project